ARMmbed/mbed-os-5-docs/docs/debugging-testing/testing/unit_testing.md

 #### Mbed CLI 1

-- Install [Mbed CLI 1](../build-tools/mbed-cli-1.html) using the `pip install mbed-cli` command in Debian, Ubuntu, macOS or Windows and make sure that installed Mbed CLI 1 version 1.8.0 or newer.
+- Install [Mbed CLI 1](../build-tools/mbed-cli-1.html) version 1.8.0 or newer using the `pip install "mbed-cli>=1.8.0"` command in Debian, Ubuntu, macOS or Windows.

 - Mbed CLI 1 supports unit tests through the `mbed test --unittests` command.
 To learn how to use unit tests with Mbed CLI 1, please see the [unit testing documentation section](../build-tools/test-and-debug.html).
 For other information on using Mbed CLI 1, please see the [CLI documentation in handbook](../build-tools/mbed-cli-1.html).